LadybirdBrowser/ladybird/Documentation/AdvancedBuildInstructions.md

 - `ENABLE_COMPILETIME_FORMAT_CHECK`: checks for the validity of `std::format`-style format string during compilation.
 Enabled by default.
 - `BUILD_LAGOM`: builds [Lagom](../Meta/Lagom/ReadMe.md), which makes various SerenityOS libraries and programs available on the host system.
 - `ENABLE_MOLD_LINKER`: builds the userland with the [`mold` linker](https://github.com/rui314/mold). `mold` can be built by running `Toolchain/BuildMold.sh`.
-- `ENABLE_JAKT`: builds the `jakt` compiler as a Lagom host tool and enables building applications and libraries that are written in the jakt language.
-- `JAKT_SOURCE_DIR`: `jakt` developer's local checkout of the jakt programming language for rapid testing.
-To use a local checkout, set to an absolute path when changing the CMake cache of Lagom. e.g. ``cmake -S Meta/Lagom -B Build/lagom -DENABLE_JAKT=ON -DJAKT_SOURCE_DIR=/home/me/jakt``
 - `INCLUDE_WASM_SPEC_TESTS`: downloads and includes the WebAssembly spec testsuite tests.
 In order to use this option, you will need to install `prettier` and `wabt`. wabt version 1.0.23 or higher is required to pre-process the WebAssembly spec testsuite.
 - `INCLUDE_FLAC_SPEC_TESTS`: downloads and includes the xiph.org FLAC test suite.
-- `BUILD_<component>`: builds the specified component, e.g. `BUILD_HEARTS` (note: must be all caps).
-Check the components.ini file in your build directory for a list of available components.
-Make sure to run `ninja clean` and `rm -rf Build/x86_64/Root` after disabling components.
-These options can be easily configured by using the `ConfigureComponents` utility.
-See the [Component Configuration](#component-configuration) section below.
-- `BUILD_EVERYTHING`: builds all optional components, overrides other `BUILD_<component>` flags when enabled
 - `SERENITY_CACHE_DIR`: sets the location of a shared cache of downloaded files.
 Should not need to be set unless managing a distribution package.
 - `ENABLE_NETWORK_DOWNLOADS`: allows downloading files from the internet during the build.
 Default on, turning off enables offline builds.
 For offline builds, the structure of the SERENITY_CACHE_DIR must be set up the way that the build expects.
 - `ENABLE_ACCELERATED_GRAPHICS`: builds features that use accelerated graphics APIs to speed up painting and drawing using native graphics libraries.